University of the Philippines Los Baños: Postgraduate Programs

+Academics

 Admission and graduation

 UPLB admits more than 2,500 students and produces about 1,800 graduates every year.
 Undergraduate admission is determined by the University of the Philippines College Admission Test (UPCAT).
 Examinees that select UPLB as their preferred campus and garner a University Predicted Grade (UPG) within the standard cut-off are automatically eligible for admission.
 Those who do not automatically qualify may file an appeal for reconsideration if their UPG is within the actual cut-off, though the appeal process does not guarantee admission.
 The cut-off scores may be adjusted according to a variety of factors.
 In 2010 and 2011, UPLB had a standard UPG cut-off of 2.42 while the actual cut-off was 2.8.
 But in 2014 and 2015, UPLB had a standard cut off score of 2.3.
 Seventy percent of slots are given to incoming freshmen with the highest scores, while the remaining thirty percent are given to public high school students and members of minority groups.
 Before the UPCAT was used for admission, UPCA only admitted the top 5 percent of Philippine high school graduates.

 High school freshman admission, on the other hand, is determined by the eight-hour-long UPRHS Entrance Examination.
 Only the top 125 examinees are admitted.
 Sophomore transferees take the two-day UPRHS Validation Examination, and are admitted depending on the available slots.

 Normally, a student who completes the program may graduate with honors if his general weighted average (GWA) is 1.75 or above.
 The title summa cum laude is awarded to graduates who obtain a GWA of 1.20 or above, magna cum laude to graduates with a GWA of 1.45 to 1.20, and cum laude to graduates with a GWA of between 1.75 and 1.45.
 As of 2011 there have been 30 summa cum laudes who have graduated from UPLB.